End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Abstract

 \section{Abstract}

-We describe the construction of a class of general, end-to-end, image-based physics event classifiers that directly use simulated raw detector data to discriminate signal and background processes in collision events at the LHC.
-To better understand what such classifiers are able to learn and to address some of the challenges associated with their use, we attempt to distinguish the Standard Model Higgs Boson decaying to two photons from its leading backgrounds using high-fidelity simulated detector data from the 2012 CMS Open Data.
-We demonstrate the ability of end-to-end classifiers to learn from the angular distribution of the electromagnetic showers, their shape, and the energy scale of their constituent hits, even when the underlying particles are not fully resolved.
+This paper describes the construction of novel end-to-end image-based classifiers that directly leverage low-level simulated detector data to discriminate signal and background processes in proton-proton collision events at the Large Hadron Collider at CERN.
+To better understand what end-to-end classifiers are capable of learning from the data and to address a number of associated challenges, we distinguish the decay of the standard model Higgs boson into two photons from its leading background sources using high-fidelity simulated CMS Open Data.
+We demonstrate the ability of end-to-end classifiers to learn from the angular distribution of the photons recorded as electromagnetic showers, their intrinsic shapes, and the energy of their constituent hits, even when the underlying particles are not fully resolved, delivering a clear advantage in such cases over purely kinematics-based classifiers. \keywords{end-to-end \and detector images \and machine learning \and deep learning \and CNN \and Resnet \and photon ID \and event classification \and mass sculpting \and LHC \and CMS \and open data \and higgs boson}